coderbyheart/nRF9160-temperature-controlled-relay/README.md

 - a relay is switched on, if the temperature is below a threshold
 - the threshold can be increased/decreased by pressing button 2/1
 - it publishes the temperature to the cloud
-- (TODO) read threshold from cloud
+- read threshold from cloud
+- (TODO) override cloud threshold on button press

 ## Building